pluralsight/guides/in-review/front-end-javascript/filter-components-in-angularjs/article.md

-In the [previous article](http://tutorials.pluralsight.com/front-end-javascript/getting-started-with-angularjs) we seen the basic implementaion of angularJS.
-In this article we will look at **Filter Components**.
+In my [previous article on AngularJS](http://tutorials.pluralsight.com/front-end-javascript/getting-started-with-angularjs), we got a look at the basic implementaion of AngularJS.
+In this article we will look at **Filter Components**, which are integral parts to angular.

 This article covers the following areas for angularJS with implementation and examples.